spruceUI/Ports-and-Free-Games/README.md

 # Ports-and-Free-Games
-A curation of ports and free games for the Miyoo A30.
+A curation of ports and free games for spruceOS supported devices.